Appdynamics/AppD-Cloud-Platform/README.md

 ## Build and Deployment Concepts

-The build and deployment activities make use of the following open source tools in sequence:
+The build and deployment workflow makes use of the following open source tools:

 ### Packer

+[Packer](https://packer.io/) is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
+Packer is lightweight, runs on every major operating system, and is highly performant.
+A machine image (or immutable VM image) is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.

-A public immutable VM image for the HA platform is created using [Packer](https://packer.io/).
-It consists of a standardized installation of CentOS 7.8 along with a set of common tools (Scripts, playbooks, JDK, etc.).
+For this project, a public immutable VM image for the HA platform is created consisting of a standardized installation of CentOS 7.8 along with a set of common tools (scripts, playbooks, JDK, etc.).

 This VM image is maintained by AppDynamics with new images released monthly.
 However, all of the artifacts are present in this project, so customers are free to customize and build their own VM image.